pavel-shyrko/MCP-Server/README.md

 # MCP Server

-MCP Server is a backend application that enables secure and standardized communication between AI models and external resources, such as databases, APIs, and file systems.
+MCP Server is a backend Python application that enables secure and standardized communication between AI models and external resources, such as databases, APIs, and file systems.
 It acts as a bridge, allowing AI agents to interact with these resources in a controlled and efficient manner, expanding the capabilities of AI systems.

-This application is built with Python and is designed for modularity and extensibility.
-It includes authentication, logging, and LLM (Large Language Model) agent integration, and is ready for deployment with Docker.
+This application has been fully reworked for modularity, extensibility, and maintainability.
+It features a plugin-based adapter system, robust authentication, logging, and seamless integration with LLM (Large Language Model) agents.
+The project is containerized for easy deployment.

-## Features
+## Key Features
-- Modular design with adapters (e.g., booking)
+- Modular adapter/plugin architecture for easy extension
-- Authentication support
+- Secure authentication mechanisms
-- LLM (Large Language Model) agent integration
+- LLM agent integration for advanced AI workflows
-- Logging
+- Centralized logging
-- Dockerized for easy deployment
+- Docker support for deployment

 ## Project Structure
 ```